Kalamata railway station: Facilities

 The station building is still intact, if a little rundown.
 There are toilets and parking onsite.
 Local and regional buses stop in the forecourt.
-In 2008 there was a working public phone outside the Booking hall, however it is unknown if it is still in working order?
+In 2008 there was a working public phone outside the Booking hall, however it is unknown if it is still in working order.
+As well as a café, the previous station offices also provide facilities for the “Harmonia” – Kalamata Friends of Music Association, the Kalamata Orpheus Music Group, and the Messenia branch of the Hellenic Search and Rescue Service.